 When creating an employee it is important to choose the correct Employment Status.
 Doing so will ensure that the system will accurately calculate the employee’s holiday allowance based on their true working conditions.

-This article explains each status and their effect on the calculation of an employee’s holiday allowance.
+This article explains each status and its effect on the calculation of an employee’s holiday allowance.

 The Employment Statuses

 - Full Time – An employee who is salaried or hourly paid who has a basic holiday allowance driven from the job title settings.
 Hours worked on the Rota do not affect these employees' holiday entitlement

 - Part-Time – An employee who is salaried or hourly paid whose Full-Time Equivalent (FTE) is overridden with their days and hours per week